 A trade conflict will affect global economic developments, which could have spillover effects on the Norwegian economy.
 The global effects will depend on the size of the tariffs, the number of countries involved, the goods and services affected and the duration of the conflict.
-However, there is a broad consensus among economists that a global trade conflict of a certain scale most likely will pull down global activity growth and push up cost growth and price pressures in the short term.2
+However, there is a broad consensus among economists that a global trade conflict of a certain scale most likely will pull down global activity growth and contribute to higher cost growth and price pressures in the short term.2

 Experience indicates that higher tariffs pass through quickly to domestic producer prices, while the pass through to consumer prices is more limited.3 This could imply that the impact on global inflation will be fairly muted and temporary.
-On the other hand, in the current situation where inflation is already above inflation targets in many countries, higher inflation could fuel inflation expectations and keep inflation higher for longer.
+On the other hand, in the current situation where inflation is already above inflation targets in many countries, higher prices could fuel inflation expectations and keep inflation higher for longer.

 Moreover, the price effects may be amplified by global supply chains.
-The production of many goods, such as cars, occurs in several stages, where the semi-finished product is processed before being sent cross-border for further processing at the next stage.
+The production of many goods, such as cars, occurs in several stages, where semi-finished products are processed before being sent cross-border for further processing at the next stage.
 Tariffs imposed on many stages of the supply chain could result in a significant increase in overall costs and hence price inflation.
-Both prices and output can also be impacted by supply-side disruptions resulting from producers attempting to find alternative suppliers at different stages of the supply chain.4
+Both prices and output could also be impacted by supply-side disruptions resulting from producers attempting to find alternative suppliers at different stages of the supply chain.4

-A trade conflict escalation may amplify the current tendency of rising global trade fragmentation.
-Trade turbulence and geopolitical uncertainty result in firms largely choosing to create supply chains with similar countries or executing a larger share of the production processes domestically to avoid supply chain risk.
-Global trade promotes economic growth through knowledge dissemination and increased competition.
-A further fragmentation of the global economy and increased protec-
+A trade conflict escalation could amplify the current trend of rising global trade fragmentation.
+Trade tensions and geopolitical uncertainty could lead to firms increasingly choosing to create supply chains with likeminded countries or executing a larger share of the production processes domestically to avoid supply chain risk.
+Global trade promotes economic growth through knowledge dissemination and increased